Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Reolink Lumus Camera with Spotlight

-The Reolink Lumus security camera also benefits from the option to record your own alarm noise.
+The Reolink Lumus security spotlight cam also benefits from the option to record your own alarm noise.
 This is a very cool feature that will allow you to record a vocal warning that then plays whenever the sensor is set off and may be preferable to the shrillness of an alarm.
 The alarm can also be activated manually, using the app.

 The spotlight is also rather dull, only illuminating a 1.5m radius around the camera.
 This isn’t particularly good, but it does have an unexpected upside because the smaller light is less likely to annoy your neighbours.
-This, plus the ‘voice warning’ option make this camera probably the most conscientiously designed one we’ve seen in a while.
+This, plus the ‘voice warning’ option make this spotlight cam probably the most conscientiously designed one we’ve seen in a while.

 The option to record your own alarm noise